thcase/weatherappdemo/README.md

 * Optionally: Cloud Host (such as Digital Ocean) -- If you want to demo the application beyond your desktop

 ## Project Setup
-To setup the project, perform the following steps:
+To set up the project, perform the following steps:

 1. Open a Terminal (CommandLine Prompt, or Powershell Window)
 2. Change directory to the parent folder where you want to host your project (e.g., ~/Projects or %UserProfile%/Projects)